mudita/MuditaOS/harmony_changelog.md

 * Fixed displayed device name when connected to Windows
 * Fixed the wrong front light on back action in alarms
 * Fixed the pause deactivation by a deep press in relaxation
+* Fixed canceling of alarm editing after 10s of inactivity

 ### Added